Abu Nidal: Rome and Vienna

 Abu Nidal's most infamous operation was the 1985 attack on the Rome and Vienna airports.
 On 27 December, at 08:15 GMT, four gunmen opened fire on the El Al ticket counter at the Leonardo Da Vinci International Airport in Rome, killing 16 and wounding 99.
-In Vienna International Airport a few minutes later, three men threw hand grenades at passengers waiting to check into a flight to Tel Aviv, killing four and wounding 39.
-According to Seale, the gunmen had been told the people in civilian clothes at the check-in counter were Israeli pilots returning from a training mission.
+In the Vienna International Airport a few minutes later, three men threw hand grenades at passengers who were waiting to check into a flight to Tel Aviv, killing 4 and wounding 39.
+The gunmen had been told the people in civilian clothes at the check-in counter were Israeli pilots returning from a training mission.

 Austria and Italy had both been involved in trying to arrange peace talks.
 Sources close to Abu Nidal told Seale that Libyan intelligence had supplied the weapons.
 The damage to the PLO was enormous, according to Abu Iyad, Arafat's deputy.
-Most people in the West and even many Arabs could not distinguish between the ANO and Fatah, he said.
+Most people in the West, and even many Arabs, could not distinguish between the ANO and Fatah, he said.
 "When such horrible things take place, ordinary people are left thinking that all Palestinians are criminals."

+Patrick Seale, Abu Nidal's biographer, wrote of the shootings that their "random cruelty marked them as typical Abu Nidal operations".

 United States bombing of Libya

-On 15 April 1986, the US launched bombing raids from British bases against Tripoli and Benghazi, killing around 100, in retaliation for the bombing of a Berlin nightclub used by US service personnel.
+On 15 April 1986, the US launched bombing raids from British bases against Tripoli and Benghazi, killing around 100, in retaliation for the bombing of a Berlin nightclub frequented by US service personnel.
 The dead were reported to include Hanna Gaddafi, the adoptive daughter of Libyan leader Muammar Gaddafi; two of his other children were injured.
 British journalist Alec Collett, who had been kidnapped in Beirut in March, was hanged after the airstrikes, reportedly by ANO operatives; his remains were found in the Beqaa Valley in November 2009.
 The bodies of two British teachers, Leigh Douglas and Philip Padfield, and an American, Peter Kilburn, were found in a village near Beirut on 17 April 1986; the Arab Fedayeen Cells, a name linked to Abu Nidal, claimed responsibility.
 British journalist John McCarthy was kidnapped the same day.